Pishuhott/whack-a-mole/README.md

 **Description**

-The game of reaction speed, in which you need to click on the hopping mole and earn scores.
-Implemented saving the best result in the local storage.
+A game of reaction speed in which you need to click on a jumping mole and earn points.
+It is possible to complicate the game by increasing the rate at which the mole appears.